AaronXu9/CSCI653_Project/README.md

 ### Environment Setup

 It is recommended to use Conda to manage dependencies.
-The `bioemu` package requires specific extensions for MD tools used in refinement[cite: 59].
+The `bioemu` package requires specific extensions for MD tools used in refinement

 ```bash
 # Create environment